Responsible Gambling Standards

 Self-exclusion means asking a gambling provider to exclude you from gambling with them for a length of time, usually between six and twelve months but this can be for up to five years for online gambling.
 In addition to offering this support as individual businesses all operators in the various gambling sectors must support multi-operator self exclusion schemes.
 These allow a person to register their self-exclusion with a sector body and for that exclusion to cover multiple operators.

 In 2016 Senet was asked to take responsibility for the operation of the scheme for retail bookmakers.
-Operating as MOSES, the Multi Operator Self Exclusion Scheme this Senet subsidiary enterprise has helped several thousand players self exclude centrally.
+Operating as MOSES, the Multi Operator Self Exclusion Scheme this Senet subsidiary has helped several thousand players self exclude centrally.
 The MOSES website can be accessed here.

-Members agree to be bound by the following Enforceable Commitments:
+Funding partners agreed to be bound by the following Enforceable Commitments:

 |1.||Offers that are exclusive to new customers (including free bet and free money sign-up offers) may not be advertised on TV before 9pm, mindful of children and young people watching.|

 |2.||Gaming machines must not be advertised in betting shop windows.|

 |3.||Twenty per cent of betting shop window advertisements must be dedicated to responsible gambling messages.|